Punktum-dk/epp-service-specification/README.md

 * renew (domain)
 * update (domain)

-All commands will be described in detail below.
+All commands are described in detail below.

 <a name="unimplemented-commands"></a>
 ## Unimplemented commands